nismod/southern-africa-freight-exposure/README.md

 pip install https://github.com/nismod/snail.git@148b861ac54595eceb2c83934d57b7d66fc3460b
 ```

+## License

+This codebase is made available under the MIT License, copyright (c) 2023 Tom
+Russell and contributors.
+See [./LICENSE](./LICENSE) for details

 ## Acknowledgments

 This project is done as part of the Climate Compatible Growth project, funded by